-Financial Aid B
+Financial Aid

-The federal government, the State of New Jersey, and Mercer County Community College offer eligible students a range of financial aid opportunities.
-A student or applicant who needs financial aid should apply as early as possible - even before completing an application for admission.
+The federal government, the state of New Jersey, and Mercer County Community College offer eligible students a range of financial aid opportunities.
+A student or applicant wishing to be considered for financial aid should apply as early as possible.
+This can be done even before completing an MCCC admission application.

-Most student financial aid is provided in the form of grants through federal and state-funded programs.
+Most student financial aid is provided in the form of federal- and state-funded grant programs.
 This money is specifically awarded for education-related expenses including tuition, fees, books, and indirect costs such as living expenses and transportation.
 Eligibility depends upon financial need.
-Other grants are available through private scholarships and college-sponsored grants-in-aid.